The 6 Best Wireless TENS Units for Back Pain

 - Included Pads – 4

-The iReliev is the most versatile wireless TENS machine on this list and is highly recommended.
+The iReliev is the most versatile wireless TENS machine on this list.

 - FDA cleared